 People aged 35-44 are most in favour of a second ballot and the idea has most support in the capital, where two-thirds (66%) of Londoners want to vote again.

-Of those who took part in the survey, 51% voted to leave the EU, 38% voted to remain, three per cent preferred not to say and seven per cent did not vote.
+The research showed that 51% voted to leave the EU, 38% voted to remain, three per cent preferred not to say and seven per cent did not vote.

 However, 80% of those surveyed said they would not change the way they voted, with nine per cent saying they could be swayed to vote a different way.